coinbackup/opensavings/README.md

 ## Acknowledgements

-This app was developed by [Ransom Christofferson](http://ransomchristofferson.com/) and the [Prestige IT](https://prestigeit.io/) team, with guidance from [Yeoman's Capital](https://www.yeomans.capital/).
+This app was developed by [Ransom Christofferson](http://ransomchristofferson.com/) and the [Prestige IT](https://prestigeit.io/) team with guidance from [Yeoman's Capital](https://www.yeomans.capital/), and was funded by a generous donation from [Ricardo Jimenezh](https://www.linkedin.com/in/ricardojimenezh/).

-The project was bootstrapped from [maximegris/angular-electron](https://github.com/maximegris/angular-electron).
+Development was bootstrapped from [maximegris/angular-electron](https://github.com/maximegris/angular-electron).

 The Open Savings Initiative logo was built from [two](https://www.iconfinder.com/icons/1175307/piggy_piggycoin_icon) [icons](https://www.iconfinder.com/icons/1175251/bitcoin_btc_cryptocurrency_icon) created by AllienWorks, licenced under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).